Rajeshwarantask/job-app/README.md

 - **Timeline Analysis**: Understand typical hiring timelines
 - **Status Progression**: Visualize your application funnel

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Implement your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For issues and questions:
-- Create an issue on GitHub
 - Check the documentation
 - Review the FAQ section